 Click stream analysis plays an important role in the decision-making process of an e-commerce site.
-The knowledge obtained from such analysis can be deployed in restructuring the web site, personalizing the homepages and approaching the customer in a better way i.e. enhanced Customer Relationship Management (CRM).
+The knowledge obtained from such analysis can be deployed in restructuring the web site, personalizing the homepages and approaching the customer in a better way (i.e., enhanced Customer Relationship Management.)

 We propose an integrated solution for performing click stream analysis in this section.
-A simplified system architecture is shown in Figure 1.
+A simplified system architecture is shown in Figure 1.1.
 The parser feeds the data into webHOUSE, a data warehouse.
-The sequence mining algorithm, webSPADE, reads daily data from webHOUSE and inserts the daily sequences into webHOUSE.
+The sequence mining algorithm, web-SPADE, reads daily data from webHOUSE and inserts the daily sequences into webHOUSE.
 The front-end is used to query the webHOUSE to analyze sequences.
 In this section, we first explain parsing the web log data and creating the database.
-Then we explain the modifications to the sequence mining algorithm SPADE introduced in [20].
-Finally, we explain the usage of front-end in Section 3.4.
+Then we explain the modifications to the sequence mining algorithm SPADE introduced in [2].
+Finally, we explain the usage of front-end in Section 1.3.4.

-3.1 Parsing The Web Log Data
+1.3.1 Parsing The Web Log Data

-Logs recorded by web servers provided the data for analysis.
+Logs recorded by web servers provide the data for the analysis.
 The web-servers record each page request and related information such as specifications of the requestor's browser type, IP address, user name, time of request, action and page requested, protocol, etc. Different web-servers generate different types of web logs and some are capable of keeping more than one type of log, e.g. Microsoft Internet Information Server.
 The two most common log formats are NCSA and W3C-extended.
 Even though there are other types of logs, some of them do not provide sufficient information for analysis.
 Therefore, our web log processor only supports NCSA and W3C-extended format.
 The W3C-extended format allows the option of only capturing the desired fields and thus we expect the web-server using the W3C-extended format to be configured to capture at least the required information fields.

 The web log processor is designed to be intelligent and does not require the user to know the type and specifications of the web log.
 It only requires the user to provide the location of the log file.
 It automatically determines the type of the log and whether it contains the required fields.
 The current parser runs in a parallel mode and is extremely efficient.
-On average it takes less than an hour and a half to parse and insert the cleaned data into the data warehouse for daily hits at Verizon.com.
-This cleaned data consists of both anonymous and registered requests and contains more than two million hit records each day.
+On average it takes four hours to parse and insert the cleaned data into the data warehouse for daily hits at Verizon.com.
+This cleaned data consists of both anonymous and registered requests and contains more than three and a half million hit records each day.
 Note that we do not include all the hits to Verizon.com and it should be noted that certain pages on Verizon.com use cookies to keep track of the user sessions and the application process flows.
 This means that session information and some other operational data is also kept in the data warehouse.
+When Verizon.com was launched in October 2001, the early designs of many applications required registration for most of the activities.
+Thus nonpersistent cookies were used to determine the user sessions.
+Certainly persistent cookies are potentially more useful than non-persistent ones due to their ability to track anonymous users over several different sessions.
+Other technologies such as messaging services e.g. Microsoft Message Queue Server (MSMQ) and MQSeries by IBM can be used at server site to monitor the user session.
+Obviously this requires application level integration.